Submissions have now closed

 Below is an example of the average water usage breakdown for a family of two adults and one child.

-Feel free to utilise our water calculator for a better understanding of the breakdown.
+Feel free to utilise our water calculator for a better understanding of water usage.